When the WARN Act applies

 P.O.
 Box 9046

-Olympia, WA 98507-9046We will contact the listed company representative to acknowledge we received the notification and provide this information to the local rapid response team.
+Olympia, WA 98507-9046We will contact the listed company representative to acknowledge we received the notification and provide this information to your local Rapid Response team.
+Go to the Washington Workforce Association website to learn more about Rapid Response.

 -